 1. Internationalization readiness testing

 How primed is your software or website for localization?
 That’s what internationalization readiness testing can tell us.
 Internationalization testing uncovers problems, which might surface during the localization process and eliminates them earlier in the product lifecycle.
-Think of it as taking preventative measures to ensure localization will go smoothly.
+Think of it as taking preventative measures to ensure a smooth software localization process.

 Internationalization testing can show us how well your product functions in an international environment – including how it interacts with native language operating systems and third-party applications.
 We assess how your product can handle different characters and writing systems (for example, bi-directional scripts.
 Think languages that read right to left, like Arabic).